itsgohtime/mybots/docs/method_docs/bodies.md

 ### Mutation of Bodies
 - A random link excluding the first one is chosen and the direction it attaches to the previous link is changed
+    - For the first diagram below, the direction that link 5 attaches to link 2 changes from 5 to 4, so the subsequent joints of 3_6 and 3_7 change as well
+        - The resulting directions for the body diagram is   [4, 0, 2, 3, 4, 5, 1]
 - Following links's direction are also changed to ensure that there is no overlap and if there is any links that would collide with a previous link then the dimensions are changed

 <div align=center>